YellowCat98/PyDeath/about.md

 4. Select the file you created.
 5. You're done!!!

-Note:
-    You NEED to have Python installed, in order to use a module, you can just import it normally like in the default script.
+# Using python modules
+- PyDeath requires python to be installed and it uses it as the interpreter.
+- Which means that you can just use `pip` to install modules and import them like normal.